tier4/caret_doc/docs/tips/investigate_behavior.md

 ## Description of get_callback

-The 'get_callback()' is a funtion that returns callback information such as callback name, callback period[ns], callback type.
+The 'get_callback()' is a function that returns callback information such as callback name, callback period[ns], callback type.

-## API
+### API

 ```python
 # def get_callback(self, callback_name: str) -> CallbackBase